 - They are the only known members of or are related to an ancient civilization known as Celestials/Architects.
 The Celestials came long before the other civilizations of the Galaxy came to be, and are said to have shaped the Galaxy and perhaps even guide the Force.
 The only way people know about them today is because of xenoarchaelogical studies and some of the constructions (such as space stations and artifacts) they left behind.

 - In Fate of the Jedi, the Mother did exist.
-Originally their Servant, she was accepted into their family, but out of fear that she'd lose her family due to being the only one that aged, she basically took some Forbidden Fruit, which instead turned her into a monster named Abeloth.
+Originally their Servant, she was accepted into their family, but out of fear that she'd lose her family due to being the only one that aged, she drank from The Font of Power and bathed in The Pool of Knowledge, which instead turned her into an unholy monster named Abeloth.
 Since the Ones were supposed to make sure she stayed as a Sealed Evil in a Can, she broke free decades after the end of the Galactic Civil War and became the antagonist of Fate of the Jedi.
-Though considering that entire ordeal ended up becoming a whole 'nother story on its own, it's possible that at least this part of her story is viable in canon.
+Though considering that ordeal ended up becoming a whole 'nother story on its own, it's possible that at least this part of her story is viable in canon.

 - Voice of the Legion: They all have supernatural echoes to their voices, although the Father's reverberation is deeper than those of his children.